chlorm-forks/Emby.Wiki/Home.md

 ![](wiki/images/logo/logo96.png)

-Emby is a free and open source personal media server.
-It is built with a number of other popular open source technologies.
+Emby is a free personal media server.
+It is built with a number of popular open source technologies.
 To download Emby, visit:

 http://emby.media/